mahes-a/2023/AzureOpenAI/PowerBIAOIIntegration.md

 - In this example , we generate customer feedback samples Open AI with customer sentinment for simplicity but this can be designed in a way that true customer feedback can be sent to Open AI to perform sentiment analysis

-- This is a sample approach to integrate Open AI insghts and enable advanced anlaytics by visualizng them uisng Power BI
+- This is a sample approach to integrate Open AI insghts and enable advanced anlaytics by visualizng them using Power BI

 ## Technical Flow